 Amanda is a mama to #hurricaneVivi and wife to her college sweetheart, Francois.
-In addition to ACMB, she owns and runs a boutique photography studio with a focus on early child hood imagery – which ties perfectly into her MEd.
+In addition to ACMB, she owns and runs a boutique photography studio with a focus on early child hood imagery.
 She loves entertaining, crafting, DIYing, and making messes that involve glitter.
-Her favorite color is sparkle, and she’s never met a croissant she didn’t love.
+Her favorite color is sparkle, believes that if it fits into the machine it needs to be monogrammed and she’s never met a croissant she didn’t love.
 You can follow along with Amanda’s life behind the lens over on her blog, ARG Photographs, and on her home and DIY blog, Handmade Mood.

 Lindsay, Co-Founder and Co-Owner